yashmaurya01/Is-it-worth-storing-gradients/README.md

 -review Anna's existing detection methods and integrate them into our ensemble detection -Collect baseline result

-#previously, me and you calculating historical gradients for your functions.
-WE already have list of historical gradients;
 Anna:
 https://colab.research.google.com/drive/1KYY8VZuFyUnQUPdiymANRI82_9iFqPK5?usp=sharing
 -has done detection via feature.
 She will continue with her projectory calculation